ESMValGroup/ESMValTool_Tutorial/_episodes/03-configuration.md

 {: .source}

 This file contains the information for:
+  * Rootpath to input data
   * Directory structure for the data from different projects
-  * Rootpath to input data
   * Number of available CPUs
   * Destination directory
   * Auxiliary data directory
   * Output settings

-## Directory structure for the data from different projects
-Input data can be from various models, observations and reanalysis data that adhere to the [CF/CMOR standard](https://cmor.llnl.gov/).
+## Rootpaths to input data
 ESMValTool uses several categories (in ESMValTool, this is referred to as projects) for input data based on their source.
 The current categories in the configuration file are mentioned below.
 For example, CMIP is used for a dataset from the climate model intercomparison project whereas OBS for an observational dataset.
-For each category, you can define either one path or several pathes as a list.
+The ``rootpath`` specifies the directories where ESMValTool will look for input data.
+For each category, you can define either one path or several paths as a list.

 ~~~
 rootpath: